jacobscunn07/jacobscunn07.github.io/content/posts/002-terraform-opinions/index.md

 ### Avoid Using Resources Directly in a Root Module

 This is more of a pet peeve of mine.
 I personally would could call this an anti-pattern.

 Terraform is built on top of the idea of modules.
-So why should I be using resources directly in my Root Module?
-I should be grouping like resources together into a module where I can reference that module inside of my Root Module.
+So why should we be using resources directly in the Root Module?
+We should be grouping like resources together into a module where we can reference that module inside of the Root Module.

-You may be faced with a scenario where the community module that you are consuming does not support your use case.
-The most obvious solution to this is to use the community module as normal and then create whatever resources necessary for your use case.
+There are times when you are using a public, community developed moduule that does not support your use case.
+The most obvious solution to this is to use this community module as normal and create whatever resources necessary along side it to achieve the functionality of your use case.

-I would suggest another solution to this problem.
+While this is definitely an option, and a widely used and accepted solution to this problem, I would suggest another solution.
 Instead of having the instances of these resources exist directly in the Root Module.
 I would instead create a new module where this module contains the community module and the additional resources.

+#### Benefits

+##### Modularity

+As mentioned before, Terraform is built on top of the idea of modules.
+By embracing this idea of modules, we end of with a module that is written in a generalized and reusable way.
+This will allow us to easily expand the module in the future, or possibly share our module with others without others being privvy to our use case.

+Our future selves with thank us for this, trust me!

+##### Readability

+I often find myself context switching between Terraform Root Modules multiple times in a day.
+It is important for my own efficiency that when I context switch, I can quickly gather what the Terraform code is doing and resources that it manages.

+With the use of modules, I can very quickly infer that the AWS VPC module is for managing network resources, or that the AWS IAM EKS Role module is for managing a role that is to be assumed by an EKS Service Account.

+By looking at the name of the module and it's inputs, these things are quick to infer.
+Without these modules, I would have to look at a file that could have 500, 800, or possibly even 1000 lines of Terraform code.
+This is too much to read through and quickly determine what resources are being created and managed.

 ---